ncarbon/bc-interpreter/README.md

 `javac *.java`

-`java CalculatorRun <input.txt>`  (if no file name is provided, it will read input from the standard input stream)
+`java CalculatorRun input/<input file>`  (if no file name is provided, it will read input from the standard input stream)

 The start rule is `prog`